IHE/ITI.BasicAudit/input/pagecontent/content.md

 #### 3:5.7.4.2 SAML - Comprehensive AuditEvent record

 This pattern preserves most SAML attributes in the AuditEvent.
-Not all are preserved as some attributes are proven during the SAML token validation and thus carry no further informtion useful in an AuditEvent (e.g. not before).
+Not all are preserved as some attributes are proven during the SAML token validation and thus carry no further informtion useful in an AuditEvent (e.g., not before).

 Local policy may choose to record less than are defined here, or may choose to record more.